alyssaong1/WebDev101/README.md

 	}
 });
 ```
-We need the DOMContentLoaded listener to ensure that our event listener is only attached to the button **after** the entire html document is loaded.
+We need to wait for the DOM content to be fully loaded to ensure that our click event listener is only attached to the button **after** the entire html document is loaded.
 This is to prevent situations where the JavaScript might try to access the button before the button is even loaded on the html document.
 Similarly with our css file, we'll need to add a reference to the JavaScript file in the html file.
 Copy and paste the following lines into the <head> section of your html file:
 ```html
 <!-- Referencing js files -->
 <script src="index.js"></script>